weizuo27/NPUBuilder/DSE_algo/readme.md

-1. Installing:
+1. Pre-requirment
-    1. Install Gurobi following this link.
+    1. Install Gurobi following this link. https://www.gurobi.com/documentation/8.1/quickstart_mac/installing_the_anaconda_py.html
+    2. Python 2.7
 1. Input files need to be prepared to run the flow: go to folder ./inputFiles
     1. IP_config_w_DSP (The list of IPs to select among and their DSP consumptions configurations)